mike1234-pixel/launches-pairing/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Task to be completed
-We would like you to clone this repository and amend the home page to display a list of Cards with the launches data retrieved from the spacex data API.
-You may take as long as you require to complete the solution to demonstrate your knowledge in creating a web application, however, we ideally would like this returned within 3 days.

-Please consider the structure of your code and develop as if you were working in a commercial team environment and test the solution as you see fit.

 The restful api that we would like you to use is https://api.spacexdata.com/v5/

 You can find docs for this API here: https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs